freebasic/fbc/FreeBASIC/readme.txt

     - Type "c" to continue execution until the next breakpoint.

-    - Use "disp ABC" to display the contents of a variable called "abc" (notes: 1> all in uppercase, GDB isn't case insensitive, 2> undeclared variables or the ones with suffixes like % & ! # $ can't be displayed).
+    - Use "print ABC" to show the contents of the variable called "abc".
+GDB supports pointer/pointer field dereferencing, indexing and arithmetics too, so "print *MYPOINTER" will also work. (note: undeclared variables or the ones with suffixes like % & ! # $ can't be printed).

+    - Use "disp ABC" to display the contents of a variable called "abc".

     - Use "watch ABC" to stop each time a variable called "abc" is changed.